valkey-io/valkey-glide/java/README.md

 ./gradlew run --args="-help"
 ./gradlew run --args="-resultsFile=output -dataSize \"100 1000\" -concurrentTasks \"10 100\" -clients all -host localhost -port 6279 -clientCount \"1 5\" -tls"
 ```

-### Troubleshooting

-* Connection Timeout:
-  * If you're unable to connect to redis, check that you are connecting to the correct host, port, and TLS configuration.
-* Only server-side certificates are supported by the TLS configured redis.